stsewd/stsewd.github.io/pages/about.rst

 Currently writting bugs at `Read the Docs <https://readthedocs.org>`__, and helping in computer security audits.
-I'm open for consulting about software development.
+I'm open for consulting about software development and security audits (pentesting).

 I also help to organize events in my local `Python community <https://python.ec/>`__.

 Languages
 ---------

-- Español (native)
+- Spanish (native)
-- Inglés (fluent)
+- English (fluent)
 - Python (fluent)
 - VimScript
 - C